noahzeldin/dissertation/reception_analysis.md

             groups = "Generalized_Political_Orientation")
 ```

-# FactoMineR Set-Up
+# FactoMineR Set-Up (for CA)

-## Create function for converting dfm to dataframe and performing CA
+Create function for converting dfm to dataframe and performing CA:

 ``` r
 convert_to_dataframe_and_perform_ca <- function(i) {